Establishing the Dark Matter Relic Density in an Era of Particle Decays: Implications for Dark Matter

 where $g$ is the number of internal degrees of freedom of the dark matter state.
 Using eq.~(\ref{Tapprox}) and substituting eq.~(\ref{Xeq}) into eq.~(\ref{X1}) we obtain \beq X' =\langle\sigma v\rangle \frac{g^2M_X^3\kappa^3T_{\rm Max}^3}{8\pi^3H_IT_{\rm RH}^3}A^{(20+n)/8}e^{-\frac{2M_X A^{(4+n)/8}}{\kappa T_{\rm Max}}}~. \eeq Expressing the cross section in terms of the s and p-wave pieces $\langle\sigma v\rangle=\alpha_s/M_X^2+ \alpha_pT/M_X^3$, and integrating (neglecting the temperature dependence in $\kappa$, i.e.~$\kappa=\kappa_{\rm RH}\equiv \kappa(T_{\rm RH})$) gives

 where here $\Gamma$ indicates the gamma function.
-Thus for $b\approx0$ (more precisely provided that the first term of the Boltzmann equation for $X$, eq.~(\ref{dme}), can be safely neglected) and assuming that the dark matter is non-relativistic and does not enter chemical equilibrium
+Assuming that the dark matter is non-relativistic and does not enter chemical equilibrium for $b\approx0$ (more precisely provided that the first term of the Boltzmann equation for $X$, eq.~(\ref{dme}), can be safely neglected) then

 Furthermore, it is known that at the point of reheating $H\simeq\Gamma_\phi$ the energy density for radiation is

 and thus comparing the ratio of energy densities now and at reheating we have